top of page

 Are big cities actually lonelier than rural areas?

 The answer, frustratingly, is: not always.
 Research here is more mixed than people often assume.
-Some studies suggest that certain urban environments are associated with greater loneliness, especially where there is low trust, weak neighbourhood cohesion, high turnover and limited opportunity for repeated, low-stakes contact.
+Some studies suggest that certain urban environments are associated with greater loneliness, especially where there is low trust, weak neighbourhood cohesion, high turnover and limited opportunity for repeated contact.
 In other words, the issue does not seem to be density in itself, but the kind of social life that density produces.

 At the same time, rural settings are not automatically less lonely.
 In some cases, people in rural areas report greater loneliness, especially where there are transport barriers, fewer services, shrinking communities or limited opportunities to rebuild a social network after loss or change.
 In other studies, urban residents appear lonelier.
 Overall, the safest conclusion is that loneliness depends less on whether a place is technically urban or rural than on whether it makes meaningful, repeated connection easy or hard.